1,000+ Opportunities

 Program structure, narrative, goals, theory of change, inputs/outputs

-Based on current listing details, eligibility includes: 501(c)(3) nonprofit organizations located in Monroe or Yates County, New York, or Lackawanna or Luzerne County, Pennsylvania.
+According to the current listing, eligibility includes: 501(c)(3) nonprofit organizations located in Monroe or Yates County, New York, or Lackawanna or Luzerne County, Pennsylvania.
 First-time applicants must submit a Letter of Inquiry (LOI).
-Applicants should confirm final requirements in the official notice before submission.
+Confirm the full requirements in the official notice before applying.